anantoghosh/angular/aio/content/guide/glossary.md

 * The template input elements do *not* use `ngModel`.
 * The associated Angular directives are prefixed with `form`, such as `formControl`, `formGroup`, and `formControlName`.

 The alternative is a template-driven form.
-For an introduction and comparison of both forms approaches, see [Introduction to Angular Forms](guide/forms-overview).

-{@a router}
-{@a router-module}

 ## router